 Your GP will want to be satisfied that the treatment you request meets your needs and he/she may want to know if there is evidence to back it up.
 You can use our two page summary of evidence to show your doctor that there is a good body of positive research in homeopathy.
-We can also provide you with information on your specific condition in some cases – call us on (0)203 640 5903 to find out.

 If your GP decides that homeopathic treatment is not appropriate, he or she should discuss this with you.
 If you do not feel that your GP has given you a satisfactory explanation there are other things you can do:

 1. Contact the BHA – we can help you make a good case for asking your GP to re-consider their decision.

 2. Request a second opinion from another doctor at the practice.

 3. Register with another GP in your area who is open to referring patients for homeopathy.

 Got a referral but there’s no local funding?